peachpiecompiler/peachpie-docs/docs/net/enums.md

 The .NET languages support enums natively and the compiler provides an easy way of making use of them.
-However it is not possible to define `enum` in PHP code yet nor perform `Enum.ToString()` conversion.
+However, it is neither possible to define `enum` in PHP code yet nor to perform an `Enum.ToString()` conversion.

 ## Using `enum` in PHP code

-Within the context of PHP code `enum` looks like a final class with class constats.
-Thereby its usage from PHP code is accordant.
+Within the context of PHP code, `enum` looks like a final class with class constats.
+Its usage from PHP code is thus analogous.

 *C# code:*
 ``` csharp